-During the development activities of the first integrated version of the BigDataOcean platform, new additional technical requirements were identified.
-In addition to the new additional requirements, the consortium received the initial evaluation and feedback from the project’s pilots that introduced the need for a re-evaluation of the high-level architecture of the BigDataOcean platform and the design of the components of the platform.
-The outcomes of the re-evaluation produced several refinements and enhancements on both the high-level architecture and the components of the platforms towards the aim of addressing these new requirements and providing the additional features and functionalities to the BigDataOcean platform as envisioned by the consortium.
+During the development of the first integrated version of the BigDataOcean platform, new additional technical requirements were identified.
+In addition to the new requirements, the consortium received the initial evaluation and feedback from the project’s pilots, which introduced the need for a re-evaluation of the high-level architecture of the BigDataOcean platform and the design of its components.
+The re-evaluation produced several refinements and enhancements on both the high-level architecture and the components of the platforms, with the aim of addressing the aforementioned new requirements, and providing the additional features and functionalities to the BigDataOcean platform as envisioned by the consortium.
 To this end, the high-level architecture received the necessary updates and is illustrated in the following figure.

-The data extraction process is supplemented with the two optional components, the Anonymiser and the Cleanser, where no major updates or refinements were introduced.
-The Anonymiser provides the anonymisation processes required dealing with privacy issues, protection of personal, sensitive data and risk elimination of unintended disclosure of information.
-The Cleanser is the optional offline tool offering the cleansing functionalities for the detection and correction of corrupted, incomplete or incorrect records from a dataset.
+The data extraction process is supplemented with two optional components, the Anonymiser and the Cleanser, where no major updates or refinements were introduced.
+The Anonymiser provides the anonymisation processes required to deal with privacy issues, protection of personal, sensitive data and risk elimination of unintended disclosure of information.
+The Cleanser is the optional offline tool which offers cleansing functionalities for the detection and correction of corrupted, incomplete or incorrect records from a dataset.
 The Cleanser provides the necessary mechanisms to replace, modify or eliminate the identified erroneous data.

 Moreover, the Annotator provides an extended list of API methods providing the ability to list or search datasets and variables with various parameters.

 For the purposes of BigDataOcean, Apache Spark has been selected as the cluster-computing framework.
-Spark is offering the processing engine suitable for analysis with a combination of speed, performance, reliability and efficiency.
-Spark is also offering cluster management with data parallelism and fault-tolerance suitable for the needs of the BigDataOcean platform.
-Apache Hadoop YARN is supplementing the cluster management offered by Spark.
-YARN is providing a centralised platform responsible for the resource management and scheduling.
-YARN is offering the support of multiple data processing engines enabling Spark with extended functionalities like enhanced resource management, job scheduling and monitor tools over the cluster nodes and the necessary security mechanisms.
+Spark offers the processing engine suitable for analysis with a combination of speed, performance, reliability and efficiency.
+Spark also offers cluster management with data parallelism and fault-tolerance suitable for the needs of the BigDataOcean platform.
+Apache Hadoop YARN is used to supplement the cluster management offered by Spark.
+YARN provides a centralised platform responsible for the resource management and scheduling.
+YARN offers the support of multiple data processing engines enabling Spark extended functionalities like enhanced resource management, job scheduling and monitor tools over the cluster nodes and necessary security mechanisms.